ojasg4/rna-motif-diffuser/README.md

 - An SE(3)-equivariant diffusion model over 3D coordinates
 - A kinematic loop refiner for geometric cleanup

+Data preprocessing done on kaggle datasets
-The codebase is organized for use on a single GPU (e.g., Kaggle) and multi-GPU HPC clusters.
+Training is organized for debugging on a single GPU (Kaggle, or locally) and training on multi-GPU HPC clusters.

 ---